jjying89/SQLAlchemy-Hawaii-Climate-Analysis/README.md

 Climate analysis of Hawaii using a combination of Python, SQLAlchemy, and Flask.

-SQLAlchemy was used to read and manipulate the dataset.
+SQLAlchemy was used to read, manipulate, and analyze the dataset.

 Flask was used to serve the data in a web framework.